robert-annies/toast/README.md

     GET http://www.example.com/bananas/less_than_100
     --> 200, '[{BANANA}, {BANANA}, ...]'

-Any scope can be published this way as well as any model class method returning a relation.
+Any _scope_ or class method returning a relation can be published this way.

 ### Get an associated collection + filter
     GET http://www.example.com/bananas/23/coconuts?max_weight=3